What you get from working with me

 A holistic view of the human being

 Another specificity of my approach is that it encompasses the psychological, sociological, historical and spiritual aspects of human selfhood and the human condition.
 If you take a look at the page About me, you will see that I have qualifications in many areas.
-This was to counteract the limitations of excessive specialisation which unfortunately tends to be the norm in modern sciences, including in psychotherapy.
+This was to counteract the limitations of excessive specialisation which unfortunately tends to be the norm in human sciences, including psychotherapy.

 Where do I fit?